Referat Schiffbau

 Some offshore service vessels do not fall in the category of high-speed craft because they do not reach their velocities.
 To determine whether an offshore service vessel should be certified as high-speed craft or not, the lowest maximum velocity for high-speed craft is calculated for the vessel according to the definition in Annex 1a Part 6 of the "Schiffssicherheitsverordnung" (ship safety ordinance).

-For sea-going vessels under foreign flag (also EU flag)
+Up until 30 November 2024, sea-going vessels under foreign flag (also EU flag) that were

-• having no international certificates according to the SOLAS Convention
+- had no international certificates according to the SOLAS Convention,